scipopt/gcg/doc/resources/users/features/visu-suite.md

 - @ref testset-report
 - @ref comparison-report
 - @ref vbc-visu

+##### A Remark for CMake Users
+Generally, we don't recommend to do testing and experiments using a CMake build, which is due to `make check` not generating the usual runtime data, see @ref install-manually for more information).
+Therefore, automatic test set report generation is currently **not supported under CMake builds**.
+When using the @ref testset-report-manual "manual mode" instead, you have to give runtime data generated with a `make` installation using `make test` or with a CMake build using the `cmake gcg_cluster` target.

 # Test Set Report {#testset-report}
-> **Note: This guide concerns the branch `552-testset-report` and the mentioned features are only available on this branch.**\n

 The test set report **generates a PDF that includes all visualizations**, both for all single instances and for aggregated statistics for the test set, to give you a compiled and captioned overview of visualizations of different aspects of GCG's algorithmics.\n
 The report can be generated in two ways:
 1. Execute a **test and generate** the report (continue @ref testset-report-auto "here")
 2. Have runtime data **collected already and generate** the report afterwards (continue @ref testset-report-manual "here")